Dreaming of an Early Retirement? Avoid these Common Obstacles

 But have you put any thought into when you want to retire?
 If you’ve always envisioned retiring early – say at age 60 or younger – it’s important to make sure that you’re doing everything you can to make an early retirement a reality.
 But how do you lay the groundwork for retiring early?

 It’s not easy.
 Retiring early takes a lot of planning – and a lot more determination.
 It’s not impossible, though.
-With the right strategy, you can avoid some of the common obstacles that get in the way of early retirement, such as:
+With the right strategy, you can avoid some of the common obstacles that get in the way.
+And if you are dreaming of an early retirement, avoid these common obstacles:

 • Not saving enough.
 Most people don’t save enough money, period.
 But if you want to retire early, saving should be your number one priority.
 And I don’t mean 10 percent of your paycheck, either – I’m talking 20 or even 30 percent (or more, if you can manage it).
 Of course, if you want to save more, you’ll have to learn to buy less junk, which leads to our next obstacle . . .